-Why moms love to use Haakaa:
+Why moms love to use Haakaa

-1. It is one-piece pump, hence very easy to clean, no fiddling with a lot of pump parts.
+1. It is one-piece pump, thus very easy to clean, no fiddling with a lot of pump parts.
 When most of your time are spent nursing and taking care of your newborn, you will appreciate how easy it is to use (no tubings, valve, flange to take care of), no bulk amount of cleaning at the end of the day).